windowsworldcartoon/DevConsole/README.md

 **Date of Move:** June 2025
 We apologize for any inconvenience this may cause and appreciate your understanding as we make this transition.

+i cant publish it in C# due to alot of bugs